alejandroch1202/teslo-shop/README.md

 yarn seed
 ```

+7. Clean the browser localStorage

-7. Run the project in development mode
+8. Run the project in development mode

 ```
 yarn dev